linmengxuan/gitskills2/readme.txt

 Create a new branch is quick AND Simple.
 Chage --no--ff

-git test stash bug dev
-git stash test

-git dev stash bug

-this is repaired bug...bug101
+git hahah this is change 001 .

---**dev add stash test **--